How to Dissolve an LLC in Delaware? (2024 Updated Guide)

 The process will usually require that the LLC members vote to dissolve the company and then work with the state to terminate its existence properly.

-Delaware Franchise Tax must be paid in order to dissolve a Delaware limited liability company.
+This tax must be paid to dissolve a Delaware limited liability company.
 This is a flat fee that is not based on the company's income or business conducted.
 If the LLC has generated no income, it must pay a franchise tax.
-Paying back taxes, penalties, and interest may also be necessary.

-If you have trouble calculating your franchise tax and filing fees, make sure to seek legal or tax advice from a professional.
+If you have trouble calculating your franchise tax and filing fees, we recommend seeking legal or tax advice from a professional.